CharlesGuan/deep-reinforcement-learning-branch/p1_navigation/report.md

 ##### &nbsp;

 ## Future Improvements

-- **Test the replay buffer** &mdash; Implement a way to enable/disable the replay buffer.
-As mentioned before, all agents utilized the replay buffer.
-Therefore, the test results don't measure the impact the replay buffer has on performance.
-- **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
+- **Add *prioritized* experience replay** &mdash; Rather than selecting experience randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
 This can improve learning by increasing the probability that rare and important experience vectors are sampled.
 - **Replace conventional exploration heuristics with Noisy DQN** &mdash; This approach is explained [here](https://arxiv.org/abs/1706.10295) in this research paper.
 The key takeaway is that parametric noise is added to the weights to induce stochasticity to the agent's policy, yielding more efficient exploration.

 ##### &nbsp;